RittgerLabGroup/SPIRES_2024_1_0/doc/user_guide_v202410/code_organization.md

 - the `tools*.sh` series + runSubmitter.sh, shared with other projects, which handle the submission and monitoring of slurm jobs.
 In addition, runRsync.sh is used to sync files scratch to archive and vice-versa.
 All these files **must not** be updated without coordination with other projects.
 - the `run*.sh` scripts, which handle the specificities of each step of the nrt pipeline or the generation of historics.
 Most scripts are shared with other versions of SPIReS (and so these files **must not** be updated without coordination with other SPIReS versions), to the exception of: runSpiresFill.sh, runSpiresSmooth.sh, runUpdateMosaicBigRegion.sh, runUpdateWaterYearSCD.sh.

-Referring to the [code methodological approach](#approach-diversity-of-code-files), the scripts:
+Referring to the [code methodological approach](#diversity-of-code-files), the scripts:
-- **submitter** are `scripts/submitSpiresV202410ForNrt.sh` and `scripts/submitSpiresV202410ForHistorics.sh`,
+- **submitter** are `bash/submitNrt.sh` and `bash/submitHistoric.sh`,
-- **runSubmitter** is `scripts/runSubmitter.sh`,
+- **runSubmitter** is `bash/runSubmitter.sh`,
-- **runStep** are the remaining scripts starting by `run`, e.g. `scripts/runGetMod09gaFiles.sh`.
-The list of runStep scripts is given in `scripts/configuration.sh`.
+- **runStep** are the remaining scripts starting by `run`, e.g. `bash/runGetMod09gaFiles.sh`.
+The list of runStep scripts is given in `bash/configurationSpiresV202410.sh`.
+Scripts specific to SPIReS v2024.1.0 are in `bashSpiresV202410`.
-- **tool** are the scripts starting by `tools`, e.g. `scripts/toolsStart.sh`.
+- **tool** are the scripts starting by `tools`, e.g. `bash/toolsStart.sh`.

+#### conf/.

+Contains .csv configuration files, that are loaded as tables with the `ESPEnv.m` and `Regions.m` scripts.
+Allows to configure the file patterns, the step parameters (called here filters), the versions, the region parameters, the land subdivisions, the variables, etc.

+Most configuration is generic.
+Configuration files specific to SPIReS v2024.1.0 exist, for instance `configuration_of_versionsvariablesSpiresV202410.csv`, and are named based on the initial file default to Snow-Today, `[previous_name_without_extension]SpiresV202410[extension]`.

+Edition of these configuration files is not recommended for data production and reserved for advanced use.

+#### doc/.

+This directory contains the documentation of the project (in `doc/user_guideSpiresV202410/`), written in Markdown.
+Some of this documentation is a copy of documentation for other projects that are developed within the snow-today application.

+#### env/.

+Contains the project configuration file .matlabEnvironmentVariablesSpiresV202410.
+This file should be edited for [install](install.md).

+#### external/.

+This directory contains code of Inpaint_nans external package, used to spatially fill the gaps in the input product (mod09ga).

+#### home/.

+Contains environment variable and alias files that should be positionned (and edited, see [install](install.md)) in the home directory of the user, for Linux.
+A version for Windows is not available.

-#### tbx/ESPToolbox.
+#### matlab/ and matlabSpiresV202410/.

 Contains .m script files which do the actual calculations for SPIReS core and peripheral steps.
 Some are classes.
 Others are function files carrying out utilities.
+Scripts specific to SPIReS v2024.1.0 are in `matlabSpiresV202410/`.

 *Warning*
-For this version of SPIReS, many function scripts are not physically in this repository but are in https://github.com/edwardbair/SPIRES repository, [cloned locally](install_spires_v202410.md) and used by the scripts of this project.
+For this version of SPIReS, many function scripts are not physically in this repository but are in https://github.com/edwardbair/SPIRES repository, [cloned locally](install.md) and used by the scripts of this project.

-#### tbx/colormaps.
+#### tbx/colormaps/.

 Legacy colormaps.
 Might be removed from this repository.

-#### tbx/conf.

-Contains .csv configuration files, that are loaded as tables with the ESPEnv.m and Regions.m scripts.
-Allows to configure the file patterns, the step parameters (called here filters), the versions, the region parameters, the land subdivisions, the variables, etc.

-**Advanced use**
-If the step filters are updated (for instance setting up a threshold of minimal snow detection of 15% rather than 10%), it is advised to have a distinct, new version number for the output spires data after editing of this configuration.

 #### tbx/mapping.

 Legacy matlab struct files used for reprojection.
 Might be removed from this repository.

-#### tbx/template.
+#### template/.

-Contains the .cdl templates of the [output netcdf](output_netcdf_v202410.md).
+Contains the .cdl templates of the [output netcdf](output_netcdf.md).

 #### updates.